leetcode-python-java/leetcode-python-java/problems/0416-partition-equal-subset-sum.md

 LeetCode problem: [416.
 Partition Equal Subset Sum](https://leetcode.com/problems/partition-equal-subset-sum/)

 ## LeetCode problem description
-> Given an integer array nums, return true if you can partition the array into two subsets such that the sum of the elements in both subsets is equal or false otherwise.
+> Given an integer array `nums`, return `true` if you can partition the array into two subsets such that the sum of the elements in both subsets is equal or `false` otherwise.

 ```
 Example 1: